 Please Check Response

 Preschool regulations and Inspections (TUSLA)

 Where is the Registration certificate displayed?

 Staff

 Is there a complaints policy?

 Is there a supervision and training policy?

-Do the staff have the minimum required qualifications?
+Do the staff have the minimum required

+qualifications?
 Please specify.

 Is there a recruitment policy?

 Is there a policy on staff absences?

 Are adult/child ratios maintained as per regulatory framework?

 Is there a complaint policy for staff, parents and other stakeholders?

 Insurance

 Indicate the type of insurance held

 Name of the Insurance Company

 Policy expiry date

 Where is the insurance certificate displayed?

 Health and Safety

 Is there a written Health and Safety statement?

 Is there a policy on infection control?

+Is there a policy on guidance/restrictions related to Covid-19 health?

 Is there a risk management policy?

+Is there a policy on accident and incidences?

+Who is the qualified first aider in post?

+What is the expiry date of their certificate?

+Where is the first aid box located